What Are Market Bubbles? [And How to Identify Them]

 They went into strategies such as merger and acquisition (M&A) arbitrage, and standard long and short directional bets.
 They also applied strategies to less liquid emerging markets after previously focusing mostly in more liquid developed markets.

-Going into 1998, even though the firm’s assets under management were $5 billion (high, but not uncommon), its notional exposure to the markets was well over $1 trillion (200x-250x leverage).
+Going into 1998, even though the firm’s assets under management were around $5 billion (high, but not uncommon), its notional exposure to the markets was well over $1 trillion (200x-250x leverage).

 In the late 1990s, that was over 10 percent of US GDP at the time.